 Hun blinked and scratched his head but shrugged with an expression that said “Well?”

-“No, I’m not that lucky,” Nian favored his bruised ribs.
+“No, not quite,” Nian cradled his bruised ribs.
 “But this is the Peach Banquet, not some party.
 They’d never ban us from something like that.”

-“Never, huh?
+“Never?
+Huh.
 Well, isn’t that a relief.”
 Hun sucked on a shred of lettuce in his teeth.
-“Cuz feels like they just did.”
+“Cause’ feels like they just did.”

 Nian shook his head in slow motion, considering Hun’s words.
 “They were only giving us a hard time, but it’s not like they don’t know.
 Every god—even us—needs those peaches to stay immortal.
 And now that they’ve had their fun…this could be our chance.”

-“Chance?
-What chance?
-To get tied to another rock?”
+“Yeah, sure.
+To get tied to another rock.”

 Nian thought it had been fairly obvious.
 “To get back in line.”

-Hun let out a scoff, or what could've been one; half of his hand was in his mouth as he picked at his teeth.
+Hun scoffed or coughed, or some weird neighbor of both; half of his hand was in his mouth as he picked at his teeth.
 “Y’know, Nian, you might be more delusional than me.”

 “You don’t really think…” He choked on the thought.
 “The Queen Mother wants us dead?”